Mt. San Antonio College

 The person holding this position is considered a ‘Responsible Employee’ under Title IX of the Educational Amendments Act of 1972 and is required to report to the College’s Title IX Coordinator all relevant details reported to him or her about an incident of alleged sexual misconduct including sexual harassment, sexual assault, dating and domestic violence and stalking.

-A review of applicants’ experience and qualifications will be conducted.
-Based on that evaluation, only applicants that provided all required documents and met the minimum qualifications will be qualified to participate in the next step of the application process.
-An Examination Notification will be emailed inviting qualified applicants to attend the Fiscal Specialist examination.
-The exam occurs approximately 1-2 weeks after the initial screening date.
+A review of the applicant’s experience and qualifications will be conducted.
+Only applicants whom provide all required documents and meet the minimum qualifications will be qualified to participate in the next step of the application process.
+An Examination Notification will be emailed inviting qualified applicants to attend the exam.
+The exam is scheduled approximately 1-2 weeks after the initial screening date.
 Applicants who do not receive the Examination Notification email will not be allowed to participate in the examination process.
-During the exam, mobile phones must be turned off; calculators OK.
-You must present photo ID.
-Please park in parking lot F. NOTE: Metered and accessible spaces are excluded without proper vehicle identification or payment.

 Typing Certificate Requirements:

-First Review of Applications: Complete application packets will be accepted until the position is filled; however, those submitted by 11:59 p.m.
-(PST) on March 27, 2017 are assured consideration.
+Complete application packets will be accepted until the position is filled; however, those submitted by 11:59 p.m.
+(PST) on March 7, 2019, are assured consideration.

 Applicants must submit all of the following materials online at http://hrjobs.mtsac.edu to be considered for this position: